Civic Steering Rack Swap

 Once you have removed all of the bolts, the rack is free to come out of the car.
 If you already have power steering, you will need to remove the lines.

 Once you have the sub frame out of the vehicle, you can swap the rack.
-If you are swapping to power steering from a non-power steering rack, you will notice that the sub frame doesn't have the correct holes for the new bracket on the passenger side.
-If you enlarge the holes on your original bracket, you can get it to work.
+If you are swapping to power steering from a non-power steering rack, you will notice that the sub frame doesn’t have the correct holes for the new bracket on the passenger side.
+If you enlarge or notch the holes on your original bracket, you can get it to work without any trouble.
 The other side is a bolt on affair.
-If you are going from a power steering rack to power steering, it is farm more straight forward.
+If you are going from a power steering rack to power steering, it is far more straight forward.

 Note: If you are converting to power steering you will need all of the lines that are equipped with the new rack.
-The civic lines are different than the Integra lines.
+The Civic’s lines are different than the Integra’s lines.
 You can use the Integra lines on a civic PS pump if you have not swapped the engine.

 This is also a great opportunity to install poly urethane bushing in place of the stock rubber bushings.